NijazK/NijazK.github.io/_posts/2023-18-01-FixedIncomeModel.markdown

 Modeling fixed rate instruments using industry standard practices.

 #### Fixed Rate Bond
-Let's assume a simple example for fixed rate bonds.
-Consider a bond with a par value of $100000, that pays 7% coupon semi-annually, issued on January 15th, 2015 and set to mature on January 15th, 2016.
-The bond will pay a coupon on July 15th, 2015 and January 15th, 2016.
-The par amount of 100000 will also be paid on the January 15th, 2016.
-The spot rates for the bond is 0.6% semi annually and 0.8% anually.
+Let's assume a simple example of fixed-rate bonds.
+Consider a bond with a par value of $100000, that pays a 7% coupon semi-annually, issued on January 15th, 2015, and set to mature on January 15th, 2016.
+The bond will pay a coupon on July 15th, 2015, and January 15th, 2016.
+The par amount of 100000 will also be paid on January 15th, 2016.
+The spot rates for the bond are 0.6% semi-annually and 0.8% annually.
 First, we construct a yield curve with given spot rates using ZeroCurve from QuantLib.
 After, we will build a fixed rate object and in doing so, we need a stored array of coupon payments so the FixedRateBond() can pass as parameters.

 FixedRateBond():